Rowena Granice Steele: Personal life

 She died February 7, 1901, in Merced, after an illness of several weeks from a general breaking down of the system;.
-She had been failing for several years and rapidly the last few months.
+She had been failing for several years and rapidly in the last few months.
 She was buried at the Merced Cemetery.

+Steele's life and collected works are the subject of a series of works titled ROWENA--The Life and Collected Works of Rowena Granice Steele-California Pioneer/Actress/Author/Newspaper Publisher (PSS Publications, 2024), by Priscilla Stone Sharp.
+Volume I is the Biography; Volume II contains her recovered works from 1857 to 1873; Volume III covers the years 1874-1893.